Deming, Washington, United States

 - Additional Comments:

-Everyone pays dues; additional payments for housing equity are made by members and vary by house.
+Everyone pays dues and a housing fee; additional payments for housing equity are made by members and vary by house.

 - Energy Infrastructure: We use both systems.